How do we account for biodiversity?

 If the UK is to meet its own and international biodiversity targets, it needs to be able to properly measure the impact of economic development projects on biodiversity.
 It also needs to be able to deliver social welfare benefits alongside nature restoration, as well as balance trade-offs between commitments to economic development and biodiversity improvements.

 This balancing of trade-offs requires an understanding of how to measure biodiversity impacts, and how to balance biodiversity improvements with the social and economic welfare of people affected by them.
 This will help to enable landscape-scale planning that supports both biodiversity and local communities.
-This Sprint will address these questions by exploring four key elements: biodiversity, social welfare, spatial modelling, and scenarios for development.
+This Sprint addressed these questions by exploring four key elements: biodiversity, social welfare, spatial modelling, and scenarios for development.

-The Sprint focuses on the Bernwood, Otmoor, and Ray region as a case study site.
+The Sprint focused on the Bernwood, Otmoor, and Ray region as a case study site.
 The project area spans the Buckinghamshire, Oxfordshire border and is approximately 300km2.
 It is a landscape where nationally important economic development is taking place, putting the region’s habitats and wildlife at risk.
 The area project sits entirely within the OxCam Arc for growth and development and holds strong options for further (large scale) habitat improvement.

 Why this Sprint?
-Why now?

 From the Environment Act 2021 to individual commitments made at COP26 in Glasgow, the UK government and businesses are making big commitments to restore and protect nature.
 A large part of these commitments involves delivering ‘biodiversity net gain’ (BNG) and setting targets to ensure the recovery of Britain’s wildlife species (including the rare bats, birds and butterflies found in our field site).
-Our Sprint will improve understanding of how to deliver BNG, while respecting local perspectives and enhancing their opportunities to benefit from nature.
+Our Sprint improved our understanding of how to deliver BNG, while respecting local perspectives and enhancing their opportunities to benefit from nature.